Neutrino meets ultralight dark matter: $\boldsymbol{0\nu\beta\beta}$ decay and cosmology: Implication for decays

 Note that the interference term has been averaged out in such case.
 The coupling constant $g^{}_{}$ is in general not related to $m^{}_{ee}$.
 Hence, when the cancellation of effective neutrino mass occurs, i.e., $m^{}_{ee} = 0$ for normal ordering, the DM-induced term can dominate the transition.

 We present our noteworthy results as Fig.~\ref{fig:MphiGphi} in the $m^{}_{\phi}$-$g$ parameter plane.
 The exclusion regions of $ 0\nu\beta\beta $-decay experiments and cosmology are shown along with bounds and sensitivities arising from different experimental searches.
 The vertical blue band shows the constraint based on the results of Lyman-$ \alpha $ forest.
 It has been pointed out (see for detailed analysis in Ref.~\cite{Hui:2016ltb}) that fuzzy DM lighter than $ \sim 10^{-21} $ eV is in tension with observations of the Lyman-$ \alpha $ forest.
+While the vertical thin-red band signifies the bound arising from the recent observations of the Event Horizon Telescope on M87$^*$~\cite{Davoudiasl:2019nlo}.
 The gray shaded region gives the limit from Super-K and Sudbury Neutrino Observatory (SNO) neutrino oscillation experiments~\cite{Berlin:2016woy,Super-Kamiokande:2003snd,SNO:2005ftm}.
 The sensitivity from forthcoming neutrino oscillation experiments~\cite{Krnjaic:2017zlz,Dev:2020kgz} like DUNE \cite{DUNE:2015lol} and JUNO \cite{JUNO:2015zny} have also been presented using the magenta shaded region and orange dot-dashed line, respectively.

 The constraint from $0\nu\beta\beta$-decay searches (KamLAND-Zen~\cite{KamLAND-Zen:2016pfg}) is shown as the solid cyan line.
 The projection with an ultimate sensitivity goal of $0\nu\beta\beta$-decay experiments $|m^{\prime}_{ee}| = 1~{\rm meV}$~\cite{Ge:2016tfx,Penedo:2018kpc,Cao:2019hli,Huang:2020mkz} is shown as the dotted cyan line.
 In order to translate results into the $m^{}_{\phi}$-$g$ plane, we have used Eq.~(\ref{eq:MeeApprox}).
 We present our CMB bounds as the dashed brown and solid black lines, respectively.
 Two different limits corresponding to conservative and aggressive considerations are shown, as given by Eqs.~(\ref{eq:conservative}) and (\ref{eq:aggressive}), respectively.
 It can be noticed that JUNO can cover the limit of $ 0\nu\beta\beta $-decay experiment for most of the parameter spcae.
 However, for the region where the ultralight DM mass is greater than $10^{-11}~{\rm eV}$, $ 0\nu\beta\beta $-decay experiments set tighter bound than neutrino oscillation experiments.
 On the other hand, Super-K and SNO put the best constraint for ultralight DM below $ 10^{-17}~{\rm eV}$, whereas the CMB analysis provides the most stringent limit for ultralight DM above $ 10^{-17} $ eV.